Zachman Framework

 About the Zachman Framework for Enterprise Architecture

-On this page we briefly explain and discuss what the Zachman Framework is and how one could make use of it.
-And... we have the original article for you as a download at the bottom of the page.
+This page briefly discusses the Zachman Framework and how one could use it.
+And ... we have the original article for you as a download at the bottom of the page.

 The Zachman Framework is a diagram with two axes.
 It was created by J.A.
 Zachman in 1987 and first was named 'Information Systems Architecture'.